Perspective-taking: Visual

 Studies have examined when children are able to demonstrate level 1 and level 2 perspective-taking.
-These studies have shown that children at 24 months old and 14 months old may be able to engage in level 1 perspective-taking.
+These studies have shown that children at 24 months old and 14 months old may be able to engage in level 1 perspective-taking, and be able to understand various lines of sight depending on the position of a person.
 Research also suggests that children can engage in level 2 perspective-taking as early as two and a half years old.

 Studies also suggest that visual perspective-taking ability improves from childhood to adulthood.
 For example, in comparing six-year-olds, eight-year-olds, ten-year-olds, and adults (averaging 19 years old) researchers found that as people's age increases, visual perspective-taking tasks can be done with more accuracy and speed.

 Conceptual

 In Piaget's theory of cognitive development, he suggests that perspective-taking begins in the concrete operational stage (third stage) which ranges from ages seven to twelve.
 In this stage the idea of decentration is introduced as a cognitive ability (decentration is the ability to take into account the way others perceive various aspects of a given situation).

 Another developmental perspective-taking theory was created by Robert L. Selman and called social perspective-taking theory (or Role-taking theory).
 This theory suggests that there are five developmental stages involved in perspective-taking ranging from ages three to six (characterized by egocentrism or an inability to think of things from another's point of view) to teenagers and adults (who can understand another person's point of view and whose understanding is informed by recognizing another person's environment and culture).
 The theory suggests that as humans mature from childhood to adulthood their ability to perspective-take improves.
 Studies by Selman and colleagues suggest that children can perspective-take in different ways at different ages.

 Other studies assess that children can begin to take on the viewpoint of another person, considering their feelings, thoughts, and attitudes, as four-year-olds.